Caraway

 Caraway or Persian cumin (Carum carvi) is a biennial plant in the family Apiaceae, native to Europe and western Asia and Northern Africa, the Mediterranean and much of Europe.
 It falls into both categories of herb and spice, as it is the seeds that are used primarily, but if you grow it yourself , the leaves and the root are also edible.
 Caraway has been found in food dating back to 3000 BC making it one of the oldest cultivated spices.
 The Ancient Egyptians buried their dead with caraway to ward off evil spirits.
 It was also used as a food and a medicine in Ancient Greece and Rome.
 A Greek physician, Dioscorides prescribed oil of caraway to young ladies to rub into their skin and restore a healthy glow.
 Julius Caesar’s army ate a bread made of caraway root (chara).
 During the middle ages the use of caraway spread up from the Arabian pensinsula and into Northern Europe.
 Old herbal legends describe caraway’s power to keep things from getting lost or stolen.
 It was used in an ancient love potion, and it was also believed that if you tucked some into your possesions they would be protected from theft.
 As well it is known to be attractive to fowl and is used to keep chickens and pigeons from straying

-The plant is similar in appearance to a carrot plant, with finely divided, feathery leaves with thread-like divisions, growing on 20–30 cm stems.
+The plant is similar in appearance to other members of the carrot family, with finely divided, feathery leaves with thread-like divisions, growing on 20–30 cm stems.
 The main flower stem is 40–60 cm tall, with small white or pink flowers in umbels.
-Caraway fruits, (erroneously called seeds) are crescent-shaped achenes, around 2 mm long, with five pale ridges.
+Caraway fruits (erroneously called seeds) are crescent-shaped achenes, around 2 mm long, with five pale ridges.

 The fruits, usually used whole, have a pungent, anise-like flavor and aroma that come from essential oils, mostly carvone and limonene.
 They are used as a spice in breads especially rye bread.
 Caraway is also used in liquors, casseroles, and other foods, especially in Central European and Scandinavian cuisine, for instance sauerkraut.
 It is also used to add flavor to cheeses such as havarti.